Family 13: History

 Ferrar transcribed two of these minuscules himself, accepting a previous transcription of 69 done by another person as trustworthy and adequate.
 He accepted a handmade copy of 124 from the hand of Dr. Ceriani, the Conservator of the Ambrosian Library at the time.
 The result of his work demonstrates the members of Family 13 do indeed seem to share a common pattern of distinctive shared readings not seen in other manuscripts.
 In 1913, von Soden’s work on the Greek New Testament seemed to confirm the assertion this family descended from a common archetype.

 In 1924 biblical scholar Burnett Hillman Streeter proposed that Family 13 should be classified as one branch of a distinct Caesarean text-type, differing in a number of common respects from the then established Byzantine, Western and Alexandrian text-types.
 This view is supported by some, but not all, subsequent scholars.

 By 1941, biblical scholar and textual critic Kirsopp and his wife Silva Lake turned their attention to this important family of manuscripts.
 In their work on the Gospel of Mark entitled Family 13 (The Ferrar Group): The Text According to Mark, the family is characterized as consisting of 10 manuscripts (13, 69, 124, 346, 543, 788, 826, 828, 983, and 1689).

 In this monograph, the Lakes thoroughly cover all that was then known about the origin of each of these manuscripts.
 Some of the manuscripts proposed as belonging to Family 13 appear to have links to Calabria in Southern Italy (mss 13, 124, 174, 230), and one to Albania (ms. 1689); manuscripts 124 and 174 are recorded as having been written in Calabria, and most of the family members recording menologion (verses from the New Testament arranged by month) readings for Calabrian saints.
 Some family members have common supplemental geographical material that appears to derive from a 7th-century original.

 In 1961, Jacob Geerlings published three monographs (Matthew, Luke, and John) on the family, although some scholars regard this work as flawed by serious methodological problems.
-In 1982, Yvonne Burns confirmed two lectionaries, L547 and L574 both belong to Family 13, in subgroup B with 69, 124, and 788.
+In 1982, Yvonne Burns confirmed two lectionaries, ℓ547 and ℓ574 both belong to Family 13, in subgroup B with 69, 124, and 788.

+In 2026 it was announced that another lectionary might also belong to Family 13, with scholar Darrell Post noting that ℓ1080 agrees with the family in John 11; however a full collation needs to be done to determine whether it is a family member throughout the manuscript.